HardisonCo/.github/international/cameroon/cm-health/hms-sys/index.md

 ## Integration Points

-This document outlines how HMS-SYS is integrated with cm_Health systems in Cameroon.
+This document outlines how HMS-SYS is integrated with cm-health systems in Cameroon.